nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The Sort feature modifies the internal contact list stored in the addressbook according to the preference of sorting.
 It is implemented with the following operations:

-* `SortCommandName#execute()`  —  Sorts the contacts in the list based on name in lexicographical order, or
+* `SortCommandName#execute()`  —  Sorts the contacts in the list based on name in lexicographical order.
-* `SortCommandRating#execute()`  —  Sorts the contacts in the list based on rating in descending order
+* `SortCommandRating#execute()`  —  Sorts the contacts in the list based on rating in descending order.

 These operations make use of the operation `Model#sortList(String sortBy)`, which calls `AddressBook#sortList(String sortBy)` to change the order of the contacts in the contact list.
 In this way, the user's sorting preference is saved.